elvyna/udacity-aws-mle-nanodegree/project05-capstone/report/report-draft.md

 ### Algorithms and Techniques

-As the initial iteration, we start with a logistic regression model without any hyperparameter tuning.
-This model provides a good interpretability and does not require too much computing resources.
+As the initial iteration, we start with a logistic regression model with basic hyperparameters without any tuning.
+This model provides good interpretability and does not require too many computing resources.
 Based on this initial result, we continue with more complex algorithms, i.e., Random Forest, LightGBM, and CatBoost.
-We choose tree-based models rather than deep learning models to have more interpretable results and save the computing time.
+We choose tree-based models rather than deep learning models to have more interpretable results and save computing time.

 --